GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/events-based-behaviors/index.md

     If you rename your properties, the actions/conditions/expressions will be updated automatically.

-!!! tip

 These actions/conditions/expressions won't be usable from outside of the behavior.
 Properties are said to be "private", they can only be manipulated by the behavior.
-If you want to have them modified by the scene events, create new actions/conditions for this in your behavior.
+If you want to let extension user modifying them from the scene events, you can generate an action and a condition from the drop-down menu of the property.

 ## Behaviors using other behaviors as properties

 It is possible for behaviors to use other "required behaviors" as properties.
 When this is the case, GDevelop will ensure that any object using your behavior will also use the other one.